EPCCed/2022-07-27-hpc-intro-online/_episodes/18-responsibility.md

 > system you are using and what implications this has for your work if you lose
 > your data on the system.
 Plan your backups of critical data and how you will
 > transfer data off the system throughout the project.
+>
+> On ARCHER2, the home file systems are backed up so you can restore data you
+> deleted by mistake.
+A copy of the data on home file system is also kept off
+> site for disaster recovery purposes.
+The work file systems are not backed up
+> in any way.
 {: .callout}

 ## Transferring Data